-This is how career counseling works when you work with Austin Career Counselor Beth Arnold.
+This is how career counseling works when you work with Austin Career Counselor Elizabeth S. (Beth) Arnold, Licensed Professional Counselor.

 You will see progress when you commit to being actively engaged in the career transition process.
 Much of the work takes place between appointments, working step-by-step through actions customized for you according to your personal preferences.

 If you are feeling lost about career direction, there are no easy answers.
-For example, career assessments suggest wording from which to develop ideal roles, work environments and fields, but only the information that resonates with your personal truth is valuable to you.
+For example, career inventory results suggest phrasing from which to develop ideal roles, work environments and fields, but only the information that resonates with your personal truth is valuable to you.
 Determining your personal truth requires deep discussion, experimentation, network building and reality-testing.

 Doing the work leads to clarity.
 Clarity brings new opportunities into reach.
 Clients often tell Beth that a desirable, unexpected opportunity came along shortly after they reached clarity about what they were looking for.
-They instantly recognized the opportunity because they knew precisely what they needed and what they had to offer.
+They instantly recognized the opportunity because it offered challenges they were specifically seeking and the chance to show the value they could bring to the endeavor.

 Please note: Beth does not do job placement.
 If you are looking for help in obtaining a similar or higher-level job with the same characteristics as a current or recent job, please contact a recruiter (sometimes referred to as a head hunter).